 Preparation 2: magnesium sulfate

-e Add 20 cm3 of 0.5 M sulfuric acid to a clean 100 cm3 beaker.
+- Add 20 cm3 of 0.5 M sulfuric acid to a clean 100 cm3 beaker.
 Use a spatula to add small portions of magnesium carbonate to the beaker, stirring gently for up to half a minute after each addition.
-(Do not heat the beaker at this stage when adding magnesium carbonate)
+(Do not heat the beaker at this stage when adding magnesium carbonate.)

-n When about half the water has boiled away, take a drop of the hot solution on the end of a glass rod and let it cool.
-If the drop crystallises on cooling, the solution is ready for the next stage; if it does not crystallise, keep boiling and repeat the testing until the drop does crystallise on cooling. (do not boil the solution dry)
+- When about half the water has boiled away, take a drop of the hot solution on the end of a glass rod and let it cool.
+If the drop crystallises on cooling, the solution is ready for the next stage; if it does not crystallise, keep boiling and repeat the testing until the drop does crystallise on cooling.
+(Do not boil the solution dry.)